tsatn/cse15l-lab-reports/tsatn/week-3-lab-report.md

 <img width="788" alt="Screen Shot 2022-10-14 at 10 44 27 PM" src="https://user-images.githubusercontent.com/114328188/195971091-41f2fa31-4f44-4020-aa7e-ea718ae3a054.png">

 > the command **/search?s=app** allows you to search for strings that contains "app" in the stored memory.
+> This block of code below supports this function.
 >
                 } else if (url.getPath().contains("search")) {
                     String[] parameters = url.getQuery().split("=");